 But he was merely metrosexual.
 Mrs Ramsay told the court she stalked her husband to Bronte Beach and caught him with another woman.
 Not just any woman.
 A fat woman.
 A fat French woman.
 Mrs Ramsay’s spouse was surfing hand in hand with a fat Frenchwoman.

 Whaa-at the faa-ark!
 How do you do that?
 Surf hand in hand?

 Even stranger, John Ramsay then attempted to convince Justice Gordon that the woman was merely giving him French lessons.
 While surfing hand in hand?
 Oui.
 Va te faire foutre!

 Words change over time and the word ‘gay’ changed.

+Take, for example, the American Family Association and their 2008 refusal to accept the modern use of ‘gay’.
 The association employed a word filter on their OneNewsNow website to ensure anyone or anything ‘gay’ became ‘homosexual’.